-- Writing content that's not about your product, but instead about your potential buyer's situation.
+- Writing content that's not about your product, but instead about your potential buyer's situation and challenges.

-- Helping customers decide whether your product or service is even an option to meet their needs.
+- Helping customers decide whether your product or service is an option to meet their needs.

 2. Not knowing where visitors come from

-We’ve discussed how easy it is to get carried away with website metrics before, and our emphasis fell on how important it is to discover your own unique indicators of online marketing success.
+We've previously explored the temptation to become consumed by website metrics, highlighting the significance of understanding their value to discover your own unique indicators of online marketing success.
 The first set of useful metrics you need to track is where your visitors actually come from.

-When you keep track of where your visitors come from, you get a more accurate idea of where your marketing efforts are really paying off.
+When you keep track of where your visitors come from, you get an accurate idea of where your marketing efforts are really paying off.
 You can then stop spending money on things that don't work and allocate more of your marketing budget to things that actually generate a return.

-Don’t let this B2B website mistake overwhelm you, just make a simple shift in process.
-Create a dashboard and take note of website traffic every month.
+Create a dashboard and take note of website traffic sources every month.
 Let your management team in on key performance indicators and tie the results to specific efforts.
 Increase or decrease these efforts as warranted.

 3. Not updating your website often enough

-Writing a blog targeted towards your ideal customers will help you establish expertise, credibility, and consistency.
+Ideally, you would change the look and feel of your website every four years and review all of your website content every six months.
+One way mini companies keep their website up-to-date while publishing customer-focused information is by writing a blog.
+Publishing 2 to 3 articles every month targeted towards your ideal customers will help you establish expertise, credibility, and consistency.
 Get started today by brainstorming topics, setting up an editorial calendar, and prioritizing writing time each week.

-It’s easy to get wrapped up in the lingo of your own company or industry.
-When you go to write a description of your company, you’re so intimately familiar with your world that you describe it in detail and may use words, acronyms or phrases that your customers don't understand.
-Worse yet, some companies include generic-sounding marketing speak on their homepage that turn off buyers.
-Here are some examples from real companies we've evaluated:
+It's common to get caught up in the jargon of your own company or industry.
+When it comes to describing your company, you might be so well-versed in your field that you use technical terms or acronyms that your customers don't understand.
+Even worse, some companies use generic marketing language on their homepage that turns potential buyers off.
+Here are a few examples we've come across from real companies we've evaluated:

 "Company has experienced recent exponential growth by developing innovative approaches and solutions in four primary sectors..."